What is easier to say, ‘Thy sins be forgiven thee’ or ‘Arise, take up thy bed and walk’?

 (St. Matthew ix.
 4)

 Simon Tugwell reminds us that the one and only comment on prayer that Christ gave to His Church is that if we do not forgive, we shall not be forgiven.
 (Matt. vi.
-14…in Prayer: Living with God, p.
-80) So, a sure sign that we have not received the forgiveness of sinsfrom Jesus Christ is our failure to forgive others.
-When we do not forgive others, we can rest assured that the forgiveness of sins does not rule and govern us from the throne of our hearts.
-We take it for granted that Our Heavenly Father will forgive us repeatedly, will wink at our sins, and disregard what we consider to be minor foibles.
-We treat forgiveness of sins like some kind of entitlement benefitthat we deserve for being card-carrying Christians.
-But what this reveals is that we do not treat sin, confession, forgiveness, or Christ’s command to Go and sin no more with much seriousness.
-Rather than seeing ourselves as those who are always most in need of forgiveness and so mustwork out our salvation with fear and trembling (Phil. ii.
-12), we are filled with pride over whatever goodness we think we possess and we are threatened by the goodness of those who, rightly, and even charitably, do not find our spiritual levity and superficiality either attractive or enticing.
+14, Prayer: Living with God, p.
+80) We have not received the forgiveness of sins from Our Heavenly Father through Jesus Christ by the Holy Ghost if we fail to forgive others.
+When we do not forgive others, the forgiveness of sins does not govern us from the throne of our hearts.
+Then, we take it for granted that Our Heavenly Father will forgive us repeatedly and treat forgiveness of sins like some kind of entitlement benefit that we deserve for being card-carrying Christians.
+But this reveals that we do not treat sin, confession, forgiveness, or Christ’s command to Go and sin no more with much seriousness.
+Rather than seeing ourselves as those who need forgiveness and must work out our salvation with fear and trembling (Phil. ii.
+12), we are filled with pride over whatever supposed goodness we possess and are threatened by genuine goodnessfound in others.

 St. Michael and All Angels Sermons: